kevinsteves/pan-python/README.txt

-PAN-python is a Python package for Palo Alto Networks' Next-Generation Firewalls, and provides a Python and command line interface to the PAN-OS and Panorama XML API.
+pan-python is a Python package for Palo Alto Networks' Next-Generation Firewalls, and provides a Python and command line interface to the PAN-OS and Panorama XML API.

-It provides similar functionality to the PAN-perl panxapi program and PAN::XAPI module.

 Python versions 2.7 and 3.2 are supported with a single code base (3.3 is expected to work but is untested at this time).
-There are no external modules required to use PAN-python.
+There are no external modules required to use pan-python.

 The pan package contains the following modules: